-If you didn't watch "Friends" when it first aired, chances are you watched it in syndication.
+If you didn't watch "Friends" when you were younger, chances are you watched it in syndication.
 Additionally, it's difficult to get through a conversation with a fan without hearing at least one reference to the hit show.

 Do you know which singer was known as the Princess of Pop?

 Although Britney Spears went through a hard time in the mid-2000s, she was once at the top of the pop charts, changing the lives of those around her.
 However, having to maintain the perfect princess persona really got to her.

 The Spice Girls took over American airwaves in the late 1990s.
 People loved their style, their attitude, and most of all, their music.
 These pop stars took over the world for a short period, but it was memorable nonetheless.

 As if you could ever forget, what movie is about the lives of high-class teens in the '90s?

 Alicia Silverstone was a staple of the mid-1990s.
 Her most iconic character Cher Horowitz showed that people could care and work harder to help each other, no matter where they came from or how they got to where they are now.

 This '90s band brought grunge to a new level and was worshiped for decades after their lead singer's untimely death.
 Who are they?